 There is no reason for your patient to be completely naked for the prostate exam, so you should allow them to retain as much clothing as they are comfortable with that allows you the ability to perform the exam.
 If the exam room has a curtain, draw it, even if the door is also closed.
 Ensure you eliminate disruptions and ensure patient privacy is maintained.
 If a male patient is uncomfortable with a female practitioner, be sure he has access to a provider of his preferred gender.
 Either the patient or the medical professional may request a chaperone to be present during the exam, but be sure to explain this before inviting someone else into the room.

 Immediately following the prostate exam, leave the room to allow the patient to clean up and redress.
 If you have further business to discuss, return after a few minutes.
 Allowing the patient to clean and redress will minimize vulnerability and promote honest discussion.
 Allowing your patient to have a minute alone to collect themselves will improve their comfort and increase the chances that they will return for the next recommended recheck.

-HR Lubricating Jelly has been the go-to medical lubricant for medical professionals for almost 85 years.
-It offers premium viscosity in a water-soluble formula.
-To make your job easier and your patients more comfortable, trust the number one brand in medical lubricants.
-Visit our online medical supply shop to order your stock today.
+HR Lubricating Jelly offers superior quality products with premium viscosity in a water-soluble formula.
+To make your job easier and your patients more comfortable, trust HR Lubricating Jelly.